kaareseras/adx_hacs/readme.md

+# This integration is from Home Assistant v.
+2024.6 now an official part of the Home Assistnat repo. please stop using this HACS

 # Home Azure Data Explorer Beta testing

 This is a Home Assistant Custom integration for beta testing the Azure Data Explorer integration.